Nerwo/nerwo-contracts/README.md

 Emitted when a party has to pay an arbitration fee.
 It provides the transaction ID and the party that has to pay the fee.

+### TransactionCreated

+`event TransactionCreated(uint256 _transactionID, address indexed _sender, address indexed _receiver, address indexed _token, uint256 _amount);`

+Emitted when a new transacction is created (the Escrow).
+It provides all needed informations.

+### FeeRecipientPayment

+`event FeeRecipientPayment(uint256 indexed _transactionID, address indexed _token, uint256 _feeAmount);`

+Emitted when a fee payment is made to the fee recipient.
+It provides the transaction ID, the ERC20 token address and the fee amount.

+### FeeRecipientChanged

+`event FeeRecipientChanged(address indexed _oldFeeRecipient, address indexed _newFeeRecipient);`

+Emitted when fee recipent is changed (admin function).
+It provides the old and new fee recipient.

+### MetaEvidence

+`event MetaEvidence(uint256 indexed _metaEvidenceID, string _evidence);`

+Emitted when a meta-evidence is submitted.
+It provides the uri of meta-evidence.

 ### Dispute